apache/accumulo-website/_docs-2-0/troubleshooting/tools.md

       Compression type     : gz
 ```

-When trying to diagnose problems related to key size, the `PrintInfo` tool can provide a histogram of the individual key sizes:
+When trying to diagnose problems related to key size, the `rfile-info` tool can provide a histogram of the individual key sizes:

-    $ accumulo org.apache.accumulo.core.file.rfile.PrintInfo --histogram /accumulo/tables/1/default_tablet/A000000n.rf
+    $ accumulo rfile-info --histogram /accumulo/tables/1/default_tablet/A000000n.rf
     ...
     Up to size      count      %-age
              10 :        222  28.23%